dvetutnev/libuv-cmake/README.md

 This repository contains a CMakeLists.txt capable of building libuv without requiring the use of Autotools or GYP.
 It may be of use to projects which use CMake and want to take a dependency on libuv without requiring switching build systems to GYP, or using an `ExternalProject` in CMake.
 It is of particular use for people wanting completion from an IDE such as CLion, which relies on CMake as the project file format.

-It is currently known to work on Mac OS X, Linux and Solaris, though it may also work on Windows (untested as I don't have easy access to a Windows box).
+It is currently known to work on Mac OS X, Linux and Windows.

 The position from the UV maintainers appears to be that there will not be a supported CMake build added.
 I will try to maintain this as new stable versions of libuv are released, as it is used in my own projects.
 The current version is **v1.12.0**.

 ### Usage

 - Add this repository as a submodules (libuv itself is pulled in as a submodule of this repository), or archive the contents of this repository and it's submodules and copy them into your own project.
-Always use the branch corresponding to the libuv version being targeted.
 - Add lines similar to the following to your `CMakeLists.txt` file:

 ```cmake